darlinghq/darling-docs/src/build-instructions.md

 If you still want to build JavaScriptCore and have a bit of RAM to spare, JavaScriptCore also supports a build mode known as ["unified builds"](https://blogs.gnome.org/mcatanzaro/2018/02/17/on-compiling-webkit-now-twice-as-fast/).
 This build mode can cut JSC build times in half, at the expense of causing slightly higher RAM usage.
 This build mode can be enabled in Darling by adding `-DJSC_UNIFIED_BUILD=ON` when configuring the build.

+### Ninja build system

+As an alternative to `make`, `ninja` comes with parallelism on by default and a nicer progress indicator.

+Follow the normal build instructions until you get to the `cmake ..` step.
+Replace that with `cmake .. -GNinja`.
+Now you can build with `ninja` instead of `make`.

 ### Debug Builds

 By default, CMake setups up a non-debug, non-release build.